 Why use acid free paper for packaging and preserving old photos?

-By: Yolanda Silva, author of the online course Preventive Conservation of Photography.
+Learn more about this subject in the online course Preventive Conservation of Photography.

 What is the deterioration?